Backpacking in Canyonlands National Park

 - Accessed by the least-impacting route, using washes or rock surfaces to reach the campsite.

-Here are two backpacking routes in Canyonlands to get you started but for detailed backcountry camping information, visit the official Canyonlands National Park website backpacking page.
+Below is backpacking route in Canyonlands to get you started.
+For detailed backcountry camping information, visit the official Canyonlands National Park website backpacking page.

 Know Before You Go

 The high desert environs of Canyonlands are prone to sudden thunderstorms, especially in spring and summer months.
 If you get caught by a lightning storm, take special precautions.
 Remember:

 - Lightning can travel far ahead of the storm, so be sure to take cover before the storm hits.